Israel Amter: Career

-Communist party
+Communist Party

-In 1901, he became a member of the Socialist Party of America (SPA) until he moved to Germany in 1903.
+In 1901, Amter became a member of the Socialist Party of America (SPA) before moving to Germany in 1903.
 While in Germany he edited the German Export Review and became a member of the Social Democratic Party.
-Amter also studied music at the Leipzig Conservatory where in 1912 he created an unperformed opera called Winona.
+He also studied music at the Leipzig Conservatory where in 1912 he created an unperformed opera called Winona.
 Influenced by the Indianist movement, the story concerns a romance between a United States Army Officer and a Native American woman known as Winona.
-Amter returned to the United States when Germany entered the war.
+Amter returned to the United States when Germany entered World War I.

 In 1917 Amter rejoined the Socialist Party and was an active member of the Left Wing Section when it emerged in 1919.
-He was a founding member of the Communist Party of America from its founding convention in September 1919.
+He was a founding member of the Communist Party of America at its first convention in September 1919.
 Amter seems to have followed the faction around C.E.
 Ruthenberg out of the party in April 1920, becoming a member of the United Communist Party (UCP).
 In November 1920 he was named to the editorial committee of the UCP.

 On April 29, 1921, Amter was arrested along with three others in a raid on the UCP's covert headquarters in New York by New York bomb squad detectives and Department of Justice agents.
 Amter was charged in the incident and released on bail.

 Amter was a member of the governing Central Executive Committee of the unified Communist Party of America from 1922.
 He was an adherent of the system of underground party organization and was factionally associated with Abram Jakira, L.E.
 Katterfeld, Alfred Wagenknecht, and Edward Lindgren in this period in a tendency commonly and somewhat derisively known as the "Goose Caucus."
-Although this faction nominally won the day at the ill-fated 1922 Bridgman Convention, assuring the preservation of the underground party, in actuality the victory was Pyrrhic — in the competition between the parallel above ground and underground party apparatuses, the legal Workers Party of America (WPA) headed by C.E.
+Although this faction nominally won the day at the ill-fated 1922 Bridgman Convention, assuring the preservation of the underground party, in actuality the victory was Pyrrhic; in the competition between the parallel above ground and underground party apparatuses, the legal Workers Party of America (WPA) headed by C.E.
 Ruthenberg grew steadily, while the underground organization atrophied, to be terminated in 1923.
-NB: Underground functions continued to be performed by a narrow circle within the Communist organization after the demise of the formal underground CPA organization, although the parallel party apparatus was liquidated at a one-day convention held in New York City on April 7, 1923.
+Underground functions continued to be performed by a narrow circle within the Communist organization after the demise of the formal underground CPA organization, although the parallel party apparatus was liquidated at a one-day convention held in New York City on April 7, 1923.